-There are also a few gay bars and clubs popping up in neighbourhoods around the city, like the OMG club (see below), located in the northern neighbourhood of Holešovice.
+There are also a few gay bars and clubs popping up in neighborhoods around the city, like the OMG club (see below), located in the northern neighborhood of Holešovice.

-Vinohrady is also one of the best neighbourhoods in Prague for dining, with a wide range of excellent international restaurants.
-For us this was another major factor for basing ourselves here as the majority of the restaurants in the Old Town were mediocre tourist traps, so having an area with lots of highly rated restaurants was a breath of fresh air.
+Vinohrady is also one of the best neighborhoods in Prague for dining, with a wide range of excellent international restaurants.
+For us, this was another major factor for basing ourselves here as the majority of the restaurants in the Old Town were mediocre tourist traps, so having an area with lots of highly-rated restaurants was a breath of fresh air.

 Gay hotels in Prague

-If you want to make the most of Prague's gay nightlife, we suggest you base yourself in the Vinohrady neighbourhood so that you are walking distance to the gay bars and only a few metro stops away from the main touristic sites of the Old Town.
-It's also a very safe residential neighbourhood.
+If you want to make the most of Prague's gay nightlife, we suggest you base yourself in the Vinohrady neighborhood so that you are within walking distance to the gay bars and only a few metro stops away from the main touristic sites of the Old Town.
+It's also a very safe residential neighborhood.
 Otherwise, if you want to be close to the main touristic sites, consider booking a hotel in the Old Town.
-These are our top gay friendly picks:
+These are our top gay-friendly picks: